lqc/thinkcspy/source/even_more_oop.rst

         An operation defined in linear algebra that multiplies two ``Point``\s and yields a numeric value.

     functional programming style
         A style of program design in which the majority of functions are pure.

     modifier
         A function or method that changes one or more of the objects it receives as parameters.
-Most modifiers are void.
+Most modifier functions are void (do not return a value).

     normalized
         Data is said to be normalized if it fits into some reduced range or set of rules.